|

 and dis-integration.

-Co-parents' awareness of these universal
+(a) psychological wounds and (b) awareness of these universal

 and

-and their dedication to overcom-ing them together,
+(c) dedication to overcoming them together,

 determine which path their stepfamily will follow.
 Social scientists